bcgov/devops-platform-workshops/101-lab/content/15_pod_lifecycle.md

 - From the Web Console, navigate to the `rocketchat-[username]` deployment and click on `YAML` tab
     - If you wish to perform this from the cli with the `oc` tool, type `oc edit deployment/rocketchat-[username]`
-- After replacing both URLs below with the webhook URL from the earlier step, add the following section of code under `spec: -> template: -> spec: -> containers`.
+- After replacing both URLs below with the webhook URL from the earlier step, add the following section of code under `spec: -> template: -> spec: -> containers: -> resources:`.
 Again, pay careful attention to the YAML indentation.
 ```YAML
 lifecycle:
             postStart: